 I didn’t wrap the chocolates as I was worried it might cause issues going through security.
 Inside the card, I hand wrote “Thanks for all that you do” and signed my name.

 I waited until after the first meal service when the flight attendants were not busy and walked up to the crew area to give them my gift.
 When I handed over the gift, the flight attendant gave was confused at first.
 “What is this?” she asked.
 I told her it was chocolates for the crew as a thank you.
 She asked for my name, so I wrote it down for her.
 I could tell it made her happy, so in my mind, I thought that would be it.
 I went back to my seat.
 Then soon after another flight attendant came by with some desserts from first class as a thank you gesture to me.
 I was not expecting that!

 It didn’t stop there either.
 I did not count how many flight attendants stopped by seat to personally thank me.
 Later, the head flight attendant stopped by and gave me a card signed by all the flight attendants thanking me.
 To say they appreciated the gesture is an understatement!
 I couldn’t believe how gracious they were.

-So today, I tag myself, Katherine, Russell, all of our readers, as well as Katie from Untold Morsels, Angie from Feet Do Travel, Vicky from Eat Sleep Love Travel, Stephanie from Ginger on the Go, and Karen from Wanderlustingk to participate in the random acts of kindness challenge
+So today, I tag myself, Katherine, Russell, all of our readers, as well as Katie from Untold Morsels, Angie from Feet Do Travel, Vicky from Eat Sleep Love Travel, and Stephanie from Ginger on the Go to participate in the random acts of kindness challenge

 So let’s get out there and spread kindness today!
 I would love to hear about your random acts of kindness in the comments.